-Click here to link to the listing information for a 2.18 acre lot on Lake Tamarack in Bent Tree.
+Click here to link to the listing information for 286 Starcross Lane in Bent Tree.
 The asking price for the well built, well maintained home is $259,900.
 Click the listing photo below to link to a virtual tour.

-9 Blue Surf Court in Bent Tree hit the market last week with an asking price of $435,000.
+9 Blue Surf Court in Bent Tree hit the market last week with an asking price of $374,900.
 Click here to link to the listing information for the 4 bed, 3 bath updated home.
 Click the listing photo below to link to a virtual tour.

 Click here to link to the listing for 844 Oglethorpe Mountain Road in Bent Tree.
 This home has a lot to offer, including 3 bedrooms, 3½ baths, all new appliances, two guest suites, and double decks in the back.
 See the listing’s description for more.
 The asking price is $279,900.
 Click the listing photo below to link to the virtual tour.